GoogleCloudPlatform/cloud-builders-community/helm/README.md

 ## Using Helm

-This builder supports two install options of Helm:
+This builder supports three install options of Helm:
+* The default one when where Helm v3 is used and thus tiller is no longer present
-* The default one when the `tiller` gets installed into your GKE cluster.
+* Helm v2 where `tiller` gets installed into your GKE cluster.
-* Secure `Tillerless Helm` where `tiller` runs outside the GKE cluster.
+* Secure v2 `Tillerless Helm` where `tiller` runs outside the GKE cluster.

 Check the [examples](examples) folder for examples of using Helm in `Cloud Build` pipelines.

 **Note:** Do not forget to update `zone` and GKE `cluster` settings in the `cloudbuild.yaml` files.

-### Default Helm + Tiller setup
+### Helm v3

-The default one when the `tiller` gets installed into your GKE cluster (oh all those `tiller` security issues).
+The default one.

 You can test e.g. installing a chart via `Helm`, running the following command.